 "I carried out my specialization of MEDfOR programme in Trabzon since I was interested on modelling issues and other type of cultures.
 The culture and the life were something new for me.
-Turkish live in a more relaxed way than in other countries: They find out time to spend with their friends and colleagues with a cup of tea everyday.
+Turkish live is more relaxed than in other countries: They find out time to spend with their friends and colleagues with a cup of tea everyday.
 They are really generous and always try to help you, despite their low English level.
 The Erasmus Office staff and the professors were all very kind and helpful with me since the first day of my arrival - at 3 am! - until the last day, solving any problem and treating me as a friend.
 I had the opportunity to share my 4 month experience with some new friends, many of them from Turkey.
 Thanks to them I learnt about the Turkey culture and visit many places such as Capadoccia and Instabul."
-Eduardo Coloma, Spain - 3rd edition -first year in Lleida, 2nd year in Trabzon and Lisbon.
+Eduardo Coloma, Spain

 "Trabzon is a small and affordable city with a friendly community.
 University personnel is extremely accommodating.
 For GIS and RS, Biodiversity specialization it is the perfect destination.
 The student studio dorm is cheap and comfortable.
-Overall I felt being at home while staying at Trabzon due to culture, food, and university environment." - Sidra Khan, Pakistan- 4th edition -first year in Padua, 2nd year in Trabzon.
+Overall I felt being at home while staying at Trabzon due to culture, food, and university environment."
+Sidra Khan, Pakistan.